 We’ve said it before, and we’ll say it again – managing a field service team is not an easy feat without an automated system.
 It takes a lot of coordination to make it work – be it scheduling resources, creating work orders, keeping track of inventory, or addressing customer issues.
 Field Service Lightning, an extension of Service Cloud is now adopted among numerous industries, which includes retail, healthcare, public utilities and transportation, telecommunications, manufacturing, waste management, financial services, professional services and so much more!
 This clearly signals a massive shift in the way the Field Service teams are aiming to bolster customer experience irrespective of industries or service offerings.
-In this blog, we’ll discuss three use cases to get a fair understanding of how FSL can help empower field service providers in different business sectors.
+In this blog, we’ll discuss three use case examples of Salesforce Field Service Lightning & how FSL can help empower field service providers in different business sectors.

 Example Use Case #1: